TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Advantages of contactless payments include faster payments, lower checkout times, and reduced lines.
 Safe and secure for customers, less friction during the purchase process, and a high standard of fraud protection from issuers.

 As contactless payment opportunities continue to grow, Truck Park 2049 will adopt in-truck payment options via voice assistance.
-But inventive contactless progression could create a new ball game for future generations.
-Trucks could be scanned on entry, automatically sending a bill to the fleets account.
+But, inventive contactless progression could create a new ball game for future generations.
+Trucks could be scanned on entry, automatically sending a bill to the fleet account.
 As cash becomes a distant memory, we will start to see a surge in facial ID and biometrics technology for transactions.

-"We have already seen the importance of cashless payments through our SNAP Account service.
-Making payments digital is safer - particularly during Covid-19, and it helps streamline bookkeeping for all parties.
-We are very excited to see what the future holds for contactless truck parking payments," says Emma Westwood.
+"We have already seen the importance and benefits of cashless payments through our SNAP Account service.
+Making payments digital is safer and helps streamline bookkeeping for all parties.
+We are very excited to see what the future holds for contactless truck parking payments," says Lisa McIntyre.

 Radial graph icons with percentages from the text